CoDe Neuro Lab

 Welcome to the Computational Developmental Neuroscience Lab (CoDe-Neuro)

-We work alongside the Forensic and Neurodevelopmental Science (FANS) department at the Institute of Psychiatry, Psychology & Neuroscience and the Centre for the Developing Brain (CDB) at the School of Biomedical Engineering & Imaging Sciences and collaborate with the developing Human Connectome and the AIMS-2-TRIALS projects:
+We work alongside the Forensic and Neurodevelopmental Science (FANS) department at the Institute of Psychiatry, Psychology & Neuroscience and the Department of Early Life Imaging at the School of Biomedical Engineering & Imaging Sciences and collaborate with the developing Human Connectome and the AIMS-2-TRIALS projects:

 Team